tonethar/IGME-230-GDD-2017-Fall/projects/project3.md

 ### D. Media
 - Images are properly optimized for web delivery.
+- Sound is used to enhance the experience

 ### E. Code Conventions
 - `let` and `const` (no `var`!)